 How to measure flour: If you have a kitchen scale, please use it!
 Measuring by weight is MUCH more accurate than measuring by volume (with cups) and will give you more consistent bread.
 That being said, you can certainly make great bread without a kitchen scale!
 To measure flour in cups: If you measure flour by dipping your cup straight into the bag or bin and shaking off the excess, plan to use about 2 1/2 cups of flour.
 If you measure by stirring the flour with a spoon or scoop before scooping it into a measuring cup and leveling it off, plan to use about 3 cups of flour.
 You can always add more flour if you need to – just be aware that this is a relatively slack (wet) dough, so it will be a bit shaggy and sticky at first (but it will smooth out and become more elastic as it rises and again as you shape it!)

 Equipment.
 We recommend a 4- to 6-quart Dutch oven for best results.
 Le Creuset and Staub are our favorites, but Marquette Castings and Lodge also make solid options that are more budget-friendly.
 If you don’t have a Dutch oven, see this post for alternative baking methods (you can still make great bread without fancy equipment!)
-Please make sure that your Dutch oven is fitted with a metal (rather than plastic) knob on its lid for best results.
+Please make sure that your Dutch oven is fitted with a metal (rather than plastic) knob on its lid for best results, and please check the care instructions on your individual equipment before baking.
 We use this 8.5-inch proofing basket, but an 8- or 9-inch banneton or medium-sized mixing bowl also work well for the final rise.

 PLEASE READ THE POST ABOVE FOR OUR COMPLETE FAQs, TIPS, AND ADVICE.
 We’ve gotten so many amazing questions from you – we wanted to be sure to answer as many as we can as thoroughly as we can, but if we put our answers here in the recipe it would make it very annoying to print.
 Please check the FAQ section in the post above if you have a question or run into a problem!